Streetscapes in Bloom

 Inspired by this the CPA began presenting the annual Streetscapes in Bloom awards in 1997.
 This complements our Hidden Gardens & Private Spaces Tour in that these street facing gardens are available to everyone, every day over the gardening season.

-The winner of this award receives a unique art glass medallion from Kitras Glass in Elora designed by our graphic designer Steve Yeates, and a water colour portrait of the garden by a local artist.
+The winner of this award received a unique art glass medallion from Kitras Glass in Elora designed by our graphic designer Steve Yeates, and a water colour portrait of the garden by a local artist.

 2023 JUDGES